Acemcp Node.js Implementation

 ### Configuration File

-When running for the first time, the program will automatically create a configuration file in the `~/.acemcp/` directory:
+On the first run, the program will automatically create a configuration file in the `~/.acemcp/` directory:

 #### Configuration File Location